 With the rise in digital technologies, there has been an explosion in the volume and type of data sources.
 We can obtain information about individual health from social media data and mobile apps, to wearable sensors and electronic health records.
 Corporations and governments even use insurance claims data as sources of data for analyses.

 This data could yield a more robust and complete picture of diseases, the patient journey, and the effectiveness of interventions in the real world.
 This in turn is often used by life sciences leaders to make better drug development, reimbursement, and clinical decisions.
 However, apart from accessing and curating this data, we also need to harness advanced analytical techniques to generate evidence, including the sophisticated use of statistical methods.
-The RWE data sciences team therefore must be chosen carefully to take on the challenges of these novel uses of data.
+The real-world evidence (RWE) data sciences team therefore must be chosen carefully to take on the challenges of these novel uses of data.

 The delivery of RWE-analyses requires more than simply statistical knowledge.
 The variety of RWE methodologies reflect the range of opportunities sponsors have, to cast their assets in the best light.
 In this blog we outline the RWE design and staffing needs of a specific kind of observational study, namely natural history studies, as regulators are increasing demand for these explanatory assessments of the biochemistry of disease progression.